 - Department of the Interior—U.S. Fish and Wildlife Service has an Office of Law Enforcement that oversees and enforces the import and export of wildlife or wildlife products.

-You can learn about the product classification process in our article, 3 Ways to Classify Your Products for Export Controls.
+You can learn about the product classification process in our article Export Codes: ECCN vs. HS, HTS and Schedule B.

 An Overview of the EAR

 The EAR govern the export and reexport of items for reasons of national security, nonproliferation, foreign policy and short supply.
 A relatively small percentage of exports and reexports requires submission of a license to the BIS.
 Licensing depends on a product's technical characteristics, the destination country, the end user and a product's end use.
 You can access the EAR here.

 Once an item’s classification has been determined, exporters can use a chart in the EAR to decide if a license is needed to export to a particular country.

 EAR include answers to frequently asked questions, instructions for finding out if a transaction is subject to regulations, instructions for requesting a commodity classification or opinion, and directions for applying for a license.

 According to part 730.3 of the EAR, "a 'dual use' item is one that has civil applications as well as terrorism and military or weapons of mass destruction (WMD)-related applications."
 In other words, this includes items that were manufactured for civilian use but which could be used (or be modified to be used) for terrorism or military purposes.

 Therefore, items that are subject to the EAR include purely civilian items, items with both civil and military application, items with terrorism or potential WMD-related applications, and items that are exclusively used for military purposes but are not controlled under the International Traffic in Arms Regulations (ITAR).
 Commercial items that fall under the jurisdiction of the EAR may have an ECCN code if it is considered a dual-use item.